-There are clear distinctions between the roles of our Board and the executive management team.
+There are clear distinctions between the roles of the Suas Board members and the executive management team.
 The Board is responsible for providing leadership, setting overall strategy and monitoring budgets and outcomes of the organisation.
 The Board is also responsible for identifying the risks affecting Suas and ensuring procedures are in place to reduce and manage the major risks identified.

 The day-to-day management is delegated to the executive management team.
 The executive management prepares and present policies, work plans and annual financial budgets and cash flows for consideration and approval to the Board.
 There is a schedule of matters reserved to the Board for decision and a schedule of matters delegated to the Chief Executive Officer.

-The Board has two formal sub-committees - an Audit and Risk Management Committee and a Nominations Committee.
-Both Committees are accountable to the Board of Suas.
-The Chair, Bob Semple, and two other Board members with considerable financial and business experience (Ronan O’Loughlin, Michael King) also act as a Finance Oversight Working Group working closely with Finance Manager and CEO.
+The Board has two formal sub-committees : an Audit and Risk Management Committee and a Nominations Committee.
+Both Committees are accountable to the Board.
+The Chair Bob Semple and two other Board members have considerable financial and business experience (Ronan O’Loughlin, Michael King) also act as a Finance Oversight Working Group working closely with Finance Manager and CEO.

 The key objectives of the Audit & Risk Management Sub Committee are: